johnsmclay/linux-notes/054-cpio-and-dd-facts.md

----
-layout: page
-title:  Cpio And Dd Facts
+# Cpio And Dd Facts
----

 Be aware of the following **cpio** and **dd** utility details: